deadlyvipers/dojo_rules/introduction.md

-"Hello, my name is Peter"
+Hello, my name is Peter.
+And my favourite Code School path is Javascript!